 For many exposures, especially those that can be considered long-tail, a particular accident year may not have a sufficient volume of paid losses to produce a statistically reliable estimate of ultimate losses.
 In such a case, CNA's actuaries typically assign more weight to the incurred development method than to the paid development method.
 As claims continue to settle and the volume of paid loss increases, the actuaries may assign additional weight to the paid development method.
 For most of CNA's products, even the incurred losses for accident years that are early in the claim settlement process will not be of sufficient volume to produce a reliable estimate of ultimate losses.
 In these cases, CNA will not assign any weight to the paid and incurred development methods.
 CNA will use loss ratio, Bornhuetter-Ferguson and average loss methods.
-For short-tail exposures, the paid and incurred development methods can often be relied on sooner primarily because CNA's history includes a sufficient number of years to cover the entire period over which paid and incurred losses are expected to change.
+For short-tail exposures, the paid and incurred losses are expected to change.
 However, CNA may also use loss ratio, Bornhuetter-Ferguson and average loss methods for short-tail exposures.